grame-cncm/faust/embedded/faustgen/README.md

 ~~~~
 $ mkdir build
 $ cd build
-$ cmake .. -DMAXSDK="/path/to/the/max/sdk" -G "you generator"
+$ cmake .. -DMAXSDK="/path/to/the/max/sdk/source/c74support" -G "your generator"
 ~~~~

 You must define the path to the Max SDK the first time you invoke `cmake`.
 Next the value is cached by cmake.
-On Windows, cmake assumes that the Sndfile library is installed in C:/Program Files/Mega-Nerd/libsndfile.
+On Windows, cmake assumes that the libsndfile library is installed in C:/Program Files/Mega-Nerd/libsndfile.
 To override, you cand define the LIBSNDFILE variable to an alternate location (i.e. add -DLIBSNDFILE=/path/to/libsndfile on the command line).

 **Note:** on Windows, you should use the same runtime than the other libraries.
 Thus make sure everything is compiled with the same Visual Studio version (including LLVM).
-The current faust version (2.13.11) makes use of the following cmake generator: "Visual Studio 14 2015 Win64".
+The current faust version (2.13.14) makes use of the following cmake generator: "Visual Studio 14 2015 Win64".
 You must use the same on for faustgen~.

 ### Compiling